-One of our team, Judy, is running the The London Marathon 2019 – Running for Kids who can’t.
-Here’s her story:
+One of our team here at Root2 Recruit, Judy, is gearing up to run the The London Marathon 2019 – Running for Kids who can’t.

 So, in the year 2000, Millenium year, I applied and luckily got in at my first attempt, even better, my sister got in too, so we completed it together.

 I’d never run before, but I was quite fit, and my training started in earnest around Christmas time.
 It was all gong well until half way through I suffered with a knee problem.
 Runners knee!
 It knocked me back quite a bit as I had to stop training for a few weeks.
 It meant that by race day, mid-April, the furthest I’d run was only 15 miles.